Retrospring/retrospring/README.md

 ### nginx

 See [docs/nginx.conf](https://github.com/nilsding/justask/blob/master/docs/nginx.conf)
-for the configuration we used on Retrospring.
+for the configuration we use on Retrospring.

 ### justask